navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 $participant->answers;
 {% endhighlight %}

-Any doubt you can contact me, love to help!
+Any doubt you can contact me, love to help.